axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 Admin Settings
 --------------

-Menu entry :ref:`admin-settings` is only available for users have role AXONIVY_PORTAL_ADMIN.
+Menu entry :ref:`Admin Settings <admin-settings>` is only available for users have role AXONIVY_PORTAL_ADMIN.

 My profile
 ----------